Adobe Reader is required to read specific documents on this page.

-Location of ARL's five long-term speciated atmospheric mercury measurement sites, overlain on a map of large mercury point sources (for 2002) based on data from the U.S. EPA and Environment Canada.
+Location of ARL's three long-term speciated atmospheric mercury measurement sites, overlain on a map of large mercury point sources (for 2002) based on data from the U.S. EPA and Environment Canada.

-In conjunction with the National Atmospheric Deposition Program's (NADP) Atmospheric Mercury Initiative, ARL operates four stations for the long-term, research-grade monitoring of concentrations of mercury species and other trace pollutants in the atmosphere:
+In conjunction with the National Atmospheric Deposition Program's (NADP) Atmospheric Mercury Initiative, ARL operates three stations for the long-term, research-grade monitoring of concentrations of mercury species and other trace pollutants in the atmosphere:

 The goals and objectives of the measurements are the following: